rackslab/Slurm-web/doc/usage.rst

 * the Jobs view
 * the Racks view
 * the JobsMap view
+* the Partitions view
+* the QOS view
 * the Reservations view

 All these views are described in details in the following sections.